 If you have diabetes, suspect diabetes, or have a family history of diabetes, please contact our offices south of Boston including Quincy, Weymouth and Norwell and other Massachusetts-area locations and ask for a Patient Advocate at 877-373-2020.

 High blood sugar in diabetes causes the lens of the eye to swell, which changes your ability to see.
 To correct this kind of eye problem, you need to get your blood sugar back into the target range.
 It may take as long as three months after your blood sugar is well controlled for your vision to fully return to normal.

-Diabetes often stimulates the growth of new blood vessels in the back of the eye, which ultimately leak and damage the retina.
-If this condition is discovered early, laser treatment can destroy these vessels and control damage to the retina.
+Diabetes often stimulates the growth of new blood vessels in the back of the eye, which ultimately leaks and damages the retina.
+If this condition is discovered early, laser treatment can destroy these vessels and stop damage to the retina.